Virtual Headache Specialist

 Giant Cell Arteritis (Temporal Arteritis)

-This is an inflammatory condition involving the temporal arteries traveling through the temple regions.
+This is a much less common type of temple headache, but worth knowing about.
+It more often occurs on both sides of the head, but can also occur on just one side.
+Temporal arteritis is an inflammatory condition involving the temporal artery blood vessels traveling through the temple regions.
 Associated symptoms may include jaw cramping and blurry vision.
-The arteries may be found to feel hard and very tender when touched.
+The scalp is often very sensitive and sore.
+The arteries in the temples and sides of the head may be found to feel hard and very tender when touched.
 It most often occurs in patients older than 50.
-It is important to diagnose it because if untreated, it can lead to vision problems and even blindness.
+It is important to diagnose it because if untreated, it can lead to vision problems and even blindness if steroids are not started quick enough.
 Patients with temple pain who are older than 50 should be screened with an ESR and CRP blood tests to screen for this.

 Aneurysm